craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.6.2 =
+* Fix: CSV export feature not working in certain circumstances

+= 1.6.1 =
+* Fix: Default confirmation from address not working in some circumstances.

 = 1.6 =
 * New: Allow custom "from address" and notification recipients for individual events
 * New: Check for duplicate emails before allowing guest to register.
 This can be enabled on the "Form" tab.
 This adds a check to see if the input for the email field is a valid email and that it doesn't match an existing email for a registration for the event.